JUGGHM/PENet_ICRA2021/README.md

 Our network is trained with the KITTI dataset alone, without pretraining on Cityscapes or other similar driving dataset (either synthetic or real).

-The original code framework is rendered from ["Self-supervised Sparse-to-Dense:  Self-supervised Depth Completion from LiDAR and Monocular Camera"](https://github.com/fangchangma/self-supervised-depth-completion).
-It is developed by [Fangchang Ma](http://www.mit.edu/~fcma/), Guilherme Venturelli Cavalheiro, and [Sertac Karaman](http://karaman.mit.edu/) at MIT.

-The part of CoordConv is rendered from ["An intriguing failing of convolutional neural networks and the CoordConv"](https://github.com/mkocabas/CoordConv-pytorch).

 ## A Strong Two-branch Backbone

 ## Dilated CSPN++